 Facing Criminal Charges?
 Consult a Defense Lawyer Today!

-Criminal charges are always serious, and Attorney Brett Pritchard at The Law Office of Brett H. Pritchard in Killeen, Texas, is committed to helping you bring your strongest defense skillfully.
-Our dedicated legal team is here to help, so please do not hesitate to contact us or call us at (254) 220-4225 for more information today.
+Criminal charges are always serious, and Attorney Brett Pritchard at the Law Office of Brett H. Pritchard in Killeen, Texas, is committed to helping you bring your strongest defense skillfully.
+Our dedicated legal team is here to help, so please do not hesitate to contact us online or call us at (254) 781-4222 for more information today.